-Patricia K. Holmgren Director, William and Lynda Steere Herbarium and Vice President for Science Administration
+Patricia K. Holmgren Director, William and Lynda Steere Herbarium, Vice President, and Curator of Bryophytes

 Ph.D., University of Massachusetts

 Tropical Hepaticae, Herbarium Management, Biodiversity Information Management